Passenger vehicles comfort simulation strategy on a stewart platform considering damper dynamic models

 1. Jon García Barruetabeña Director

-2. Rainer Hass Director/a
+2. Rainer Haas Director/a

 Universidad de defensa: Universidad de Deusto